mdsoto/USB_AAPG_2021/2021_usb_aag/Session_1/Readme.md

 **Course creator and speaker:** Manuel David Soto.
 MSc in Geology, University of Texas at Austin, USA.

-**Organizer:** Ulises Berman.
+**Organizer and colaborator:** Ulises Berman.
 Student of Geophysical Eng, USB, Caracas, Venezuela.
 President of the AAPG USB Student Chapter.

 <a  id="toc"></a>